ovesorg/emob-commercial-models/docs/5-transactional-models/7-abs-models.md

 ## Bundles (ABS-Only)

 - ABS expands a selected bundle into a list of Product-Units
-- Frontend submits these Product-Units to the transaction
+- Frontend submits these Product-Units to the Sales Order
 - No bundle mirroring required in the commercial system

 Why: